no10ds/DEPRECATED-rapid-infrastructure/README.md

 ### Pre requisites

-Most of the infrastructure is managed by Terraform, to be able to run this blocks, please [install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).
+Most of the infrastructure is managed by Terraform, to be able to run these blocks, please [install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 Our infrastructure is built using AWS, so you'll need an AWS account, and access to the cli to run the project.
 You will